Honesty is the best policy, but how can you be sure that an applicant is telling the truth in a job interview?

-Managers and HR professionals have a tough role to play during the hiring process.
-As you meet job seekers, you need to determine from the brief interviews who would be the best fit for your business.
-Everyone’s trying to put their best foot forward in these interviews, so it can often be hard to get a true picture of whether a candidate is going to be a good employee once hired.
+Managers and HR professionals have a challenging role to play during the hiring process.
+As you meet job seekers, you need to determine from very brief interviews which will be the best fit for your business.
+Everyone’s trying to put their best foot forward in these interviews, so it can often be hard to get an accurate picture of if a candidate will be a good employee once hired.

 Ask the candidate to tell you about a time when they did the right thing and lost out because of it.
 Alternatively, ask if they have ever challenged the status quo to do something they thought was right.
 You can also ask hypothetical behavioral questions like, “What would you do if you saw a co-worker breaking the rules or doing something wrong?”

-These are just a few of the different ways you can try to find honest staff members.
-When you work with Spectra360, you can trust that we’ve vetted candidates to help you find employees with integrity and a strong work ethic.
-Find out more about how our services can help you to hire honest help who will be an asset to your business: https://spectra360.com/contact
+These are just a few ways you can increase the odds you will always hire honest staff members.
+When you work with Spectra360, however, you can trust that we’ve already vetted every candidate!
+It’s our job to help you find employees with integrity and a strong work ethic.

 To find out more about how our services can help you hire honest help who will be an asset to your business, you can contact us here.
 Let’s get you set up with the right candidates who can help you grow your business!